 Japanese manufacturers created new card types that concealed their Portuguese origins.

 These were banned too.

 They gave it a few more tries: https://en.wikipedia.org/wiki/Karuta

 The 19th century saw the creation of hanafuda (“flower card”) decks.
-Instead of 4 suits each with 12 cards (the spanish decks had no 10s!), hanafuda decks have 12 suits (12 months!) each with 4 cards.
+Instead of 4 suits each with 12 cards, like the Portuguese decks (which had no 10s!), Hanafuda decks have 12 suits (12 months!) each with 4 cards.
 Once they got popular for gambling they were banned too, in 1816.

 aren’t they beautiful?

-Sakoku ended in 1853 when the American kurofune (Black Ships) commanded by Matthew Perry forced the Shogun to sign the “Treaty of Peace and Amity”.
+Sakoku ended in 1853 when the American kurofune (Black Ships) commanded by Matthew Perry arrived with guns and forced the Shogun to sign the “Treaty of Peace and Amity”.
 The UK signed the Anglo-Japanese Friendship Treaty at the end of 1854.

 Five years later, Fusajirō Yamauchi (山内 房治郎, Yamauchi Fusajirō) was born!
 Fusajiro would grow up to be an artist and entrepreneur.